sert121/filefs/README.md

 ### 2. multi-stage re-ranking
 - introduce a second-pass re-ranking model, such as a fine-tuned llm, to refine the search results.
-- could be based on learned ranking models like lambdamart or colbert.
+- could be based on learned ranking models like lambdamart or colbert, just to do a majority voting/ capture broader preferences.

 ### 3. streaming & caching optimization
 - improve efficiency by: